fedingo/gym-unblockme/README.md

 ### Action Space
 The Action Space is 3-Dimensional.
 The first 2 dimensions are the coordinates in the game grid, starting the (0,0) from the top left corner.
 The third one is instead a [0,1], that indicates the direction where to move the selected block.
 The 0 is for the (up, left) direction, and the 1 is for the (down, right) direction.

+### Observation Space
+The Observation Space is a matrix ( `WIDTH` x `HEIGHT` x 4 ) of binary values [0,1].
+The layered maps describe the position of the following objects:
+- Layer 0: Target Position for the Red Block
+- Layer 1: Red Block
+- Layer 2: Horizontal Blocks
+- Layer 3: Vertical Blocks

+### Reward Function
+The Rewards are computed with the following logic:
+- If the action is not valid (meaning that it don't produce any meaningful movement), the reward is -0.5
+- If the action moves a block but don't solves the grid, the reward is 0
+- If the action solves the grid, the reward is 1